 This bill makes changes to these provisions to limit their application in certain circumstances.
-First, it would remove the relocation and right of first refusal provisions for higher income residents of demolished units.
-Additionally, the bill would remove the right of first refusal for residents of demolished units when those residents are unlikely to qualify for the units being built - such as when the new units are supportive housing for the formerly homeless.
+First, it would remove the relocation and right of first refusal provisions for moderate- and high-income residents of demolished units.
+Additionally, the bill would remove the right of first refusal for residents of demolished units when the project is a new single family home replacing an existing one, or in the instance when the existing residents do not qualify for the units being built due to funding parameters - such as when the new units are supportive housing for the formerly homeless.